onzfonz/comp227/src/content/3/en/part3b.md

 You will probably have to do some small changes to the frontend, at least to the URLs for the backend.
 Remember to keep the developer console open in your browser.
-If some HTTP requests fail, you should check from the <i>Network</i>-tab what is going on.
+If some HTTP requests fail, you should check from the ***Network*** tab what is going on.
 Keep an eye on the backend's console as well.
-If you did not do the previous exercise, it is worth it to print the request data or <i>request.body</i> to the console in the event handler responsible for POST requests.
+If you did not do the previous exercise, it is worth it to print the request data or `request.body` to the console in the event handler responsible for POST requests.

 #### 3.10 phonebook backend step10

 Deploy the backend to the internet, for example to Heroku.

-**NB** the command *heroku* works on the department's computers and the freshman laptops.
+**NB** the command `heroku` works on the department's computers and the freshman laptops.
 If for some reason you cannot [install](https://devcenter.heroku.com/articles/heroku-cli) Heroku on your computer, you can use the command [npx heroku](https://www.npmjs.com/package/heroku).

 Test the deployed backend with a browser and Postman or VS Code REST client to ensure it works.

-**PRO TIP:** When you deploy your application to Heroku, it is worth it to at least in the beginning keep an eye on the logs of the heroku application **AT ALL TIMES** with the command <em>heroku logs -t</em>.
+**PRO TIP:** When you deploy your application to Heroku, it is worth it to at least in the beginning keep an eye on the logs of the heroku application **AT ALL TIMES** with the command `heroku logs -t`.

 The following is a log of one typical problem.
-Heroku cannot find application dependency <i>express</i>:
+Heroku cannot find application dependency *express*:

 ![terminal screenshot of heroku with error on finding express module](../../images/3/33.png)

-The reason is that the <i>express</i> package has not been installed with the <em>npm install express</em> command, so information about the dependency was not saved to the file <i>package.json</i>.
+The reason is that the *express* package has not been installed with the `npm install express` command, so information about the dependency was not saved to the file *package.json*.

-Another typical problem is that the application is not configured to use the port set to the environment variable <em>PORT</em>:
+Another typical problem is that the application is not configured to use the port set to the environment variable `PORT`:

 ![terminal showing error about failing to bind to port](../../images/3/34.png)